supermarsx/smsgate/spec.md

 ### 4.4 Online/Offline Tracking
 - Server considers a client with valid `x-clientid` a phone.
-- On socket connect with valid `x-clientid`, it sets `isPhoneOnline = true`.
+- On WebSocket auth with valid `clientId`, it marks the phone online.
-- On socket disconnect from that client, it sets `isPhoneOnline = false`.
+- On disconnect, it updates phone-online state based on remaining phone connections.

 ## 5. Web Client Behavior
 ### 5.1 Login Flow